Uberi/Arduino-HardwareBLESerial/README.md

 * [BLE Hero](https://apps.apple.com/ca/app/ble-hero/id1013013325): like Blue, it also only supports managing BLE characteristics, but very buggy UI and quite sluggish - refresh often doesn't work.
 Would not recommend.
 * [BLE Terminal HM-10](https://apps.apple.com/us/app/ble-terminal-hm-10/id1398703795): this actually only supports the Texas Instruments UART protocol, not the Nordic Semiconductor one.
 Does not work with this library!

 **NOTE:** One problem with all of the above apps that offer a UART console is that they limit the length of the message you can write to 20 bytes, often silently truncating your message at 20 bytes.
-The standard way to send messages longer than 20 bytes is to send them in chunks of 20 bytes with a short delay in between, but these apps currently do not implement this.
-As a workaround, I manually send long messages in chunks of 20 bytes.
+Usually, you would want ArduinoBLE to increase the MTU, to allow the board to receive messages up to 512 bytes in size.
+However, since ArduinoBLE doesn't allow increasing the MTU (even the internal `ATTClass::setMaxMtu` method doesn't seem to do anything), the other standard way to send longer messages is to send them in chunks with a short delay in between.
+However, the apps above do not seem to support this.
+As a workaround, I manually send long messages in chunks of 20 bytes within Bluefruit LE Connect.

 Reference
 ---------